DaveMielke/NBP/b2g/doc/QuickStart/main.rst

 The earphone/microphone port is near the front of the left side.
 It is a standard size 3.5mm OMTP (Open Mobile Terminal Platform) jack.

+The zip lock bag that contains the wall charger also contains a small earphone adapter.
+This adapter should be pressed onto the plug at the end of the earbuds cable.
+Remember to pull the adapter off if you ever replace your earbuds because it snaps on tightly and is easy to overlook.

 A composite video (RCA) jack is in the middle of the left side.
 It is for connecting an external video monitor or TV, and is used for performing diagnostics.
 It also makes it easy for a sighted person to offer direct assistance.